-Contrast updates the library data approximately every 24 hours; CVEs are updated every 30 minutes.
+Contrast updates the library data approximately every 24 hours; newly added CVEs are updated every 30 minutes and will then be included in the 24-hour schedule.
 Your Contrast installation pulls the data from a Contrast database hosted on the cloud.